ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 Let's learn how to launch virtual machines.

-In a real-world scenario, you would use some high level virtual machine manager like [Vagrant](https://www.vagrantup.com/) to manage your VMs.
+In a real-world scenario, virtual machines would be managed by a high-level tool like [Vagrant](https://www.vagrantup.com/).
-However, we want to do things _the hard way_ in order to see the guts of all the layers involved in our endeavor.
-For this reason, we will use perhaps the most _raw_ tool possible for running VMs: [QEMU](https://www.qemu.org/).
+However, we want to do things _the hard way_ in this guide, in order to see the guts of all the layers involved.
+Because of that, we will use perhaps the most _raw_ tool out there for running VMs: [QEMU](https://www.qemu.org/).

 This chapter is an introduction to virtualization in general, exploration of QEMU, plus an overview of the `cloud-init` tool.
 None of the actions in this chapter are necessary to progress with the deployment, they are intended purely